ALAMEDA ELKS MEMBERSHIP

 Compassionate Elks

-Elks seek fulfillment of their existence in service to humanity, desire to join in feeding the hungry, sheltering the homeless, aiding those in distress, and proving themselves to be true friends to all in need.
-Through the Elks National Foundation, a perpetual fund with assets exceeding $700 million, we provide millions each year for college scholarships, grants for higher education to children of deceased Elks, and other charitable, benevolent endeavors.
+Elks seek fulfillment in service to humanity, desire to join in feeding the hungry, sheltering the homeless, aiding those in distress, and proving themselves to be true friends to all in need.
+Through the Elks National Foundation, a perpetual fund with assets exceeding $700 million, we provide millions each year for college scholarships, grants for higher education to children of deceased or disabled Elks, and other charitable, benevolent endeavors.

 Youth Elks